 EXPERIENCED LAKE COUNTY, ILLINOIS JUVENILE DEFENSE ATTORNEY

-THE JUVENILE DIVISION FOR THE LAKE COUNTY STATE'S ATTORNEY'S OFFICE
+OF THE JUVENILE DIVISION FOR THE LAKE COUNTY STATE'S ATTORNEY'S OFFICE

 EXPERIENCE DEFENDING JUVENILES CHARGED WITH CRIMES IN LAKE COUNTY, ILLINOIS